rajivkumar22/SweetManagementSystem/BROWSER_TESTING_GUIDE.md

 4. Fill in details:
    - Name: Test Sweet
    - Category: candy
-   - Price: 2.99
+   - Price: 199 (price varies per sweet - enter any value)
    - Quantity: 50
-5. Click "Create"
+5. Click "Add Sweet"
 6. Success message should appear
-7. New sweet should appear in table
+7. New sweet should appear in table with the entered price in ₹
-8. **📸 SCREENSHOT 11:** New sweet in table
+8. **📸 SCREENSHOT 11:** New sweet in table showing ₹ price

 #### Step 12: Edit Sweet
 1. Click "Edit" button on any sweet